Dumont High School: NJDFL

 Dumont High School is a member of the New Jersey Drama and Forensics League.
 The students have the opportunity to compete against other high schools in pair pieces, scenes, monologues, improvisation, speeches and storytelling.
 Dumont won the championship in 2002, taking home the inaugural Looby Cup.
 Dumont High School took home the Looby Cup once again in 2010 after accumulating a total of 256 points at a championship tournament at Raritan High School.
 The team won by a margin of 63 points over second-place finisher Mainland Regional High School.
 Dumont High School kept the Looby Cup at home after winning the state championships for a second straight time in 2011.
 Dumont won the team sweepstakes with a total of 235 points, only 5 points more than second-place finisher Absegami High School.

-Administration
+Awards, recognition and rankings

-The school's principal is James Wichmann.
-His administration team includes two assistant principals.
+The school was the 101st-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools," using a new ranking methodology.
+The school had been ranked 118th in the state of 328 schools in 2012, after being ranked 106th in 2010 out of 322 schools listed.
+The magazine ranked the school 162nd in 2008 out of 316 schools.
+The school was ranked 174th in the magazine's September 2006 issue, which surveyed 316 schools across the state.